AfriSenti: A Twitter Sentiment Analysis Benchmark for African Languages: Data Annotation Challenges

 \paragraph{Ethiopian languages}

-For Oromo and Tigrinya, challenges included finding annotators and the lack of a reliable Internet connection and access to personal computers.
-Although we trained the Oromo annotators, we observed severe problems in the quality of the annotated data which led to a low agreement score.
+For Afaan Oromo and Tigrinya, challenges included finding annotators and the lack of a reliable Internet connection and access to personal computers.
+Although we trained the Oromo annotators, we observed severe problems in the quality of the annotated data, which led to a low agreement score.

 \paragraph{Algerian Arabic} For Algerian Arabic, the main challenge was the use of sarcasm.
-When this caused a disagreement among the annotators, the tweet was further labeled by two additional annotators.
-If all the annotators did not agree on one final label, we discarded it.
-As Twitter is also commonly used to discuss controversial topics in the region, we removed offensive tweets.
+When this caused a disagreement among the annotators, the tweet was further labeled by two other annotators.
+If the annotators did not agree on one final label, the tweet was discarded.
+As Twitter is also commonly used to discuss controversial topics in the region, we found a large number of offensive tweets shared among the users.
+We removed the offensive tweets to protect the annotators and avoid including such instances in a sentiment analysis dataset.